 JOHN WESLEY HARDING, HOST:

-Ladies and Gentlemen, I'm John Wesley Harding and I've got the key.
+Ladies and gentlemen, I'm John Wesley Harding and I've got the key.
 The CABINET OF WONDERS is open.

 When the children have been good, that is, be it understood good at meal time, good at play, good all night and good all day, they shall have the pretty things this CABINET OF WONDERS brings.
-But naughty romping girls and boys who tear their clothes and make a noise, spoil their pinafores and sheets and deserve no special treats: such as these shall never yet enjoy this pretty CABINET.
+But, naughty romping girls and boys who tear their clothes and make a noise, spoil their pinafores and sheets and deserve no special treats: such as these will never yet enjoy this pretty CABINET.
 The door is locked, your money is spent.